No. 7 Squadron IAF: Crest

 No. 7 Squadron Sqn has as its emblem two unfolded wings adorning a Parashu (Battle-axe) and the symbolic number 7 attached to the shaft.
 Below this crest, on a scroll were the letters Shatrunjay (Close English Translation: Vanquisher of the enemy).
 This logo was officially approved by President on 26 September 1960, and has adorned aircraft that No. 7 Squadron has flown since.

-A Mirage 2000 of the No. 7 Squadron.
+A Mirage 2000 of the No. 7 Squadron, Gwalior.

 History

-No. 7 Squadron (Battle Axes) was raised on 1 December 1942 at Vizag equipped with Vultee Vengeance dive bombers.
+No. 7 Squadron (Battle Axe) was raised on 1 December 1942 at Vizag equipped with Vultee Vengeance dive bombers.
 Sqn Ldr HN Chaudhary was the first Commanding Officer and the personnel were drawn from No. 104 General Reconnaissance and 353 Squadron of RAF plus No. 3 (Calcutta) and No. 6 (Vizagapatnam) Coast Defence Flight, under Air Headquarters formation, order 268 on 19 November 1942.
 However, initially, the squadron operated Westland Wapitis until it could be armed with the Vultees.

 The first missions flown by No. 7 Sqn was in Waziristan in the North West Frontier Province in what is now Pakistan in December 1943.

 In 1948, No. 7 Squadron became the first Indian Air Force unit to be equipped with jet aircraft when it inducted the de Havilland Vampire.
 This transition marked the IAF’s entry into the jet age.
 The introduction of Vampires brought with it significant challenges, including maintenance difficulties and the development of new operational tactics.
 Nonetheless, No. 7 Squadron’s pioneering role laid the groundwork for jet operations across the IAF.

 The squadron has since flown with distinction in a number of conflicts, including 1965, 1971 conflicts, 1999 Kargil War.